 Lung cancer affects more than 200,000 Americans each year.
-About 10% to 15% of people with lung cancer have small cell lung cancer.
+About 10% to 15% of people with lung cancer have a type called small cell lung cancer.
 Although cigarette smoking is the main cause of lung cancer, anyone can develop the disease.
 Lung cancer is treatable, no matter the size, location, whether the cancer has spread, and how far it has spread.

 Because lung cancer is associated with smoking, patients may feel that they will not receive as much support or help from people around them because they believe that others will think that their behavior caused the disease.
 The truth is that most smokers do not develop lung cancer, and not all people diagnosed with lung cancer smoke.
 Lung cancer is a disease that can affect anyone.
 In fact, most people who get lung cancer today have either stopped smoking years earlier or never smoked.

 When a person inhales, the lungs absorb oxygen from the air and bring the oxygen into the bloodstream for delivery to the rest of the body.
 As the body’s cells use oxygen, they release carbon dioxide.
 The bloodstream carries carbon dioxide back to the lungs, and the carbon dioxide leaves the body when a person exhales.